cxreiff/bevy_ratatui_camera/README.md

 ## supported terminals

-Printing to terminal relies on the terminal supporting 24-bit color.
+By default, printing to terminal relies on the terminal supporting 24-bit color.
 I've personally tested and confirmed that the following terminals display correctly:

 - Alacritty
 - Kitty